elaintran/BookTracker/README.md

 # BookTracker
-BookTracker is a MERN application that allows users to search for books via the Google Books API, add books to their reading list, and monitor their completion status.
+BookTracker is a MERN stack, single-page application (SPA) that allows users to browse books utilizing the Google Books API, add books to their reading list, and monitor their completion status.
+All of the saved books are stored in the MongoDB database, including the title, author, thumbnail, link, and status.

 ## Development Process
 * Before submitting a search, the state of query input needs to be updated through incorporating a function that checks the `event.target.value` inside the input element.
 Submitting a search through either the search bar or selecting a tag from the list sends a `GET` request to Axios to call the Google Books API.
 At most 10 results are returned and displayed on the page.